conan-io/docs/integrations/build_system/make.rst

 Example
 -------

-We are going to use the same example from :ref:`getting_started`, a MD5 Encrypter app.
+We are going to use the same example from :ref:`getting_started`, a MD5 hash calculator app.

 This is the main source file for it: